rainforestapp/fourchette/README.md

 Those steps could be made way easier, but this is a really minimal implementation.

+If you want to see a sample app using fourchette, [head this way](https://github.com/rainforestapp/fourchette).

 1. Add `gem 'fourchette'` to your `Gemfile`
 2. Run `bundle install`
 3. Add `require 'fourchette/rake_tasks'` to your `Rakefile`